Control of uniflagellar soft robots at low Reynolds number using buckling instability: Introduction

-Due to the complexity of the mechanics of the helical rod and its hydrodynamic interaction with the viscous fluid that it is operating in, numerical methods for simulation of such systems must be able to couple the geometrically nonlinear deformation in the flexible flagellum and the hydrodynamic forces exerted by the fluid.
+Due to the complexity of the mechanics of the helical rod and its hydrodynamic interaction with the viscous fluid that it is operating in, numerical methods for simulation of such systems must be able to couple the geometrically nonlinear deformation in the flexible flagellum with the hydrodynamic forces exerted by the fluid.
 Resistive Force Theory (RFT) is often used as a hydrodynamic model to analyze and predict slender body motion (such as flagella) in fluid \cite{drug_Li, surgery_Edd, prop_Pak, ctrl_Nour}.
-However, such methods, by neglecting non-local hydrodynamics (such as interaction among flows generated by distant parts on the flagellum), introduce significant approximations, leading to disagreement between theoretical predictions and experimental observations \cite{rodenborn2013propulsion}.
+However, such methods, by neglecting non-local hydrodynamics (such as the interaction among flows generated by distant parts on the flagellum), introduce significant approximations, leading to disagreement between theoretical predictions and experimental observations (see Ref. \cite{rodenborn2013propulsion} for a comparison).
 Moreover, the mechanical model for the flagellum should allow large deformation, in contrast to the often used assumption of rigid flagellum~\cite{rodenborn2013propulsion} or small deflection~\cite{kim2005deformation}.